Wolfsauge/async_summarize/README.md

 done
 ```

 An example call looks like this.
+Here, volume 1 of [Decades of the New World](https://en.wikipedia.org/wiki/Decades_of_the_New_World) by [Peter Martyr d'Anghiera](https://en.wikipedia.org/wiki/Peter_Martyr_d%27Anghiera) was used, as presented on the Gutenberg web site ([gutenberg.org](https://gutenberg.org/files/12425/12425-h/12425-h.htm)).

 ```shell
 $ poetry run ./main.py \